 18 Surprising Foods You Don’t Have to Keep in the Fridge

-While certain things simply taste better and maintain a better texture when they're kept out of the cold, others foods actually maintain more of their nutrients when left out.
+While certain things simply taste better and maintain a better texture when they’re kept out of the cold, other foods actually maintain more of their nutrients when left out.
 Cold air can break down the antioxidants in certain fruits and stop the ripening process of others, for example.
-Then, of course, there are the items that simply just don't need to be in there, like soy sauce.
+Then, of course, there are the items that simply just don’t need to be in there, like soy sauce.
 Curious what other foods should be kept from the cold?
-Read on to get in the know and be sure to check out these 11 Surprising Foods You Should Keep in Your Fridge before you start rearranging your kitchen!
+Read on to get in the know and be sure to check out these surprising foods you should keep in your fridge before you start rearranging your kitchen!

 Unlike fully ripe avocados, which should be stored in the fridge, underripe berries (yup, the green superfood is technically a berry) should be kept at room temperature.
 Avocados that are ready to be turned into guac (or any of these tasty avocado recipes for weight loss) will yield to light pressure.

 Capsaicin, the compound that gives chiles their signature kick, has been shown to increase body heat, boost metabolism, and decrease appetite.
-Oh, and it has an addictive fiery taste that makes everything from chicken to popcorn far tastier; there's really no wrong way to eat the stuff.
+Oh, and it has an addictive fiery taste that makes everything from chicken to popcorn far tastier; there’s really no wrong way to eat the stuff.
 But there is a wrong way to store it.
-After opening a new bottle, most people pop it in the fridge; but according to Frank's RedHot, an uber popular hot sauce manufacturer, that's almost always an unnecessary move.
+After opening a new bottle, most people pop it in the fridge; but according to Frank’s RedHot, an uber-popular hot sauce manufacturer, that’s almost always an unnecessary move.
 Check the label of your favorite brand to see if you can get away with keeping it in your cabinet.
-And to find out how your go-to bottle measures up in terms of nutrition, check out our exclusive report, 18 Best and Worst Hot Sauces—Ranked.

-There are two distinct camps of people in this world: those who would rather eat a chip off the floor than use butter that's been out all night and those who wouldn't dream of storing their butter any other way.
-Since butter (one of these 20 Best Full-Fat Foods for Weight Loss) is a dairy product, it's easy to see why most people think it needs to be kept cold.
-However, if your kitchen is kept cooler than 70 degrees Fahrenheit, it's A-ok to keep a few days' (not weeks'!) worth of butter out on your counter in an airtight container.
-The rest should be stored in the refrigerator until you're ready to use it.
+There are two distinct camps of people in this world: those who would rather eat a chip off the floor than use butter that’s been out all night and those who wouldn’t dream of storing their butter any other way.
+Since butter (one of our best full-fat foods for weight loss) is a dairy product, it’s easy to see why most people think it needs to be kept cold.
+However, if your kitchen is kept cooler than 70 degrees Fahrenheit, it’s A-ok to keep a few days’ (not weeks’!) worth of butter out on your counter in an airtight container.
+The rest should be stored in the refrigerator until you’re ready to use it.
 If you want to be extra cautious about germs, opt for grass-fed salted butter over the unsalted variety.
 The mineral helps ward off bacterial growth.

 While some cakes need to be stored in the fridge, frosting-free cakes and those topped with ganache or buttercream will be fine for up to three days stored in an airtight container on the counter.
 If you’re worried that keeping the cake in plain sight will result in you gobbling it all down far too quickly, cut it into small slices and store them in the freezer, where they will be less apt to dry out.